oceanhackweek/oceanhackweek.github.io/resources/prep/conda.md

 ### Temporary packages

 You can temporarily add packages to your hub, via Jupyter cell magic, `%pip install <list-of-packages>` or `%conda install <list-of-packages>`.
+[Jupyter magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html) always start with the character `%`.
 In R you can use `install.packages("package-name")` as usual.

 :::{admonition} pip install trouble
 :class: danger